The Interactive Sum Choice Number of Graphs: Introduction

 The \emph{choice number} of a graph $G$ is the minimum length of colour-list that must be assigned to each vertex of $G$ so that, regardless of the choice of colours in these lists, there is certain to be a proper colouring of $G$ in which every vertex is coloured with a colour from its list.
 A small subgraph of $G$ which is, in some sense, ``hard'' to colour, can therefore force the choice number for $G$ to be large, even if most of the graph is ``easy'' to colour.
 The \emph{sum choice number} of $G$ (written $\xsc(G)$), introduced by Isaak \cite{isaak02}, captures the ``average difficulty'' of colouring a graph: each vertex can now be assigned a different length of colour-list, and the aim is to minimise the sum of the list lengths (while still guaranteeing that there will be a proper list colouring for any choice of lists).
 A long odd cycle is an example of a graph where most of the graph is “easier” to colour than the choice number indicates.

-For any graph $G = (V,E)$, we have $\xsc(G) \leq |V| + |E|$: we can order the vertices arbitrarily and assign to each vertex $d^-(v)+1$ colors, where $d^-(v)$ is the number of neighbors of $v$ that are before it in the order, and colour greedily in this order.
+For any graph $G = (V,E)$, we have $\xsc(G) \leq |V| + |E|$: we can order the vertices arbitrarily and assign to each vertex $d^-(v)+1$ colors, where $d^-(v)$ is the number of neighbours of $v$ that are before it in the order, and colour greedily in this order.
 Graphs for which this so-called greedy bound is in fact equal to the sum choice number are said to be \emph{sc-greedy}, and one of the main topics for research into the sum choice number has been the identification of families of graphs which are (or are not) sc-greedy; we discuss known results about the sum choice number in more detail in Section \ref{sec:sum-choice}.

-In this paper we introduce a variation of the sum choice number, called the \emph{interactive sum choice number} of $G$ (written $\isc(G)$), in which we do not have to determine in advance all of the lengths of the colour lists: at each step we ask for a new colour to be added to the colour list for some vertex of our choosing and, depending on what colours have been added to lists so far, we can adapt our strategy.
-It is clear that $\isc(G) \leq \xsc(G)$ for any graph $G$, as we can simply ask for the appropriate number of colours to be added to the list for each vertex without paying any attention to the colours that have been added so far.
-The natural question is then whether we are in fact able to improve on the sum choice number of $G$ by exploiting partial information about the colour lists.
+In this paper we introduce a variation of the sum choice number, called the \emph{interactive sum choice number} of $G$, in which we do not have to determine in advance all of the lengths of the colour lists: at each step we ask for a new colour to be added to the colour list for some vertex of our choosing and, depending on what colours have been added to lists so far, we can adapt our strategy.
+Formally, we define this quantity in terms of a game played by Alice and Bob, which takes a graph $G$ as input.
+Initially, each vertex in $G$ has an empty colour-list; at each round, Alice chooses a vertex $v$ and Bob must add a colour (that does not already appear in the list) to the list at $v$.
+The game terminates when $G$ admits a proper list colouring; Alice seeks to minimise the number of rounds, while Bob aims to maximise this quantity.
+The interactive sum choice number of $G$, written $\isc(G)$, is the number of rounds when both Alice and Bob play optimally on $G$.